Travel Health

 Do you need vaccinations?

 Our Nurses can provide travel health advice and arrange for appropriate immunisations.
-Please arrange an appointment for a travel consultation at least 6-8 weeks before departure if possible.
+Please arrange an appointment for a travel consultation a minimum of 6 weeks before departure.
 Vaccines need time to take effect and some may require a course over several weeks.

 Most common vaccines stocks are maintained at the surgeries such as Typhoid, Hep A and Hep B.